marimo-team/marimo/docs/guides/coming_from/streamlit.md

     - marimo's structure allows for more fine-grained reactivity.
     - Unlike streamlit files, marimo files can be executed as Python scripts from the command-line, and can be imported and used as a module by other Python programs.
-For example, other programs can [reuse cells](../../api/cell.md#marimo.Cell.run) from a marimo notebook.
+For example, other programs can [reuse cells][marimo.Cell.run] from a marimo notebook.

 4. **UI Elements**: